Southeastern Pomo language: D-deletion

 D-deletion occurs when it appears before a consonant, and Moshinsky (1974) has hypothesized that this may occur in order to eliminate two-consonant clusters when the first consonant is an alveolar stop or resonant.
 Some examples of d-deletion in Southeastern Pomo are:

-Pretonic Vowel Epenthesis
+Pretonic vowel epenthesis

 This rule inserts a schwa between stem-initial consonants, preceding the stress vowel.
 This phonological process most often appears in the most difficult to articulate constant clusters, such as two stops.

-Vowel Lowering
+Vowel lowering

 This rule lowers /i/ and /u/ to /e/ and /o/, respectively.
 This lowering occurs morpheme-finally: /i/ lowering before /s/, /u/ before /cʹ/ and both /i/ and /u/ lowering before /l/.

-Stop Metathesis
+Stop metathesis

 This rule metathesizes the last two segments of the suffix -mkʹu- when it is directly preceded by a consonant.

 Morphology

 Nouns

 Noun morphology is significantly more limited than among verbs.
 However, there are still some cases of morphological rules.